-The newest addition, opened in September 2021, is a five-story free-standing museum devoted entirely to the American Arts and Crafts Movement of the 1890s to 1930s.
+The newest addition is a five-story free-standing museum devoted entirely to the American Arts and Crafts Movement of the 1890s to 1930s.
 The movement honored hand craftsmanship and natural materials over machine-made objects, and the items in one-of-a-kind museum represent the best of the art of craftmanship.

 The museum houses furniture, tile works, pottery, lamps and more from the collection of pharmaceutical magnate Rudy Ciccarello, who spared no expense to create a world-class museum.
 Like the Dali, this museum’s architecture is a work of art itself, with a showy spiral staircase, an exterior ovoid that creates an oval gallery on each floor, and art deco skylights.

 The city’s next-newest museum, the James Museum of Western and Wildlife Art, also boasts a stunning architectural feature: A rippling sandstone exterior and lobby created from 4,406 unique stones quarried in India.
-The James Museum opened in April 2018 to house the outsized collection of paintings, jewelry, prints and sculpture related to the American West owned by Tom James, chairman emeritus of Raymond James Financial, and his wife Mary.
+The James Museum houses the outsized collection of paintings, jewelry, prints and sculpture related to the American West owned by Tom James, chairman emeritus of Raymond James Financial, and his wife Mary.

 These three museums added 100,000 square feet of display space for art to a city that already enjoyed not only the Dali, but an exquisite collection of works by noted artist Dale Chihuly, the studio and home of glass artist Duncan McClellan, and a stately waterfront Museum of Fine Art with an eclectic collection from the ancient world to today.